LeviMooreDev/Wolfenstein-3D-CPlusPlus/Game/README.txt

-Wolfenstein Real 3D is basically just a worse version of Wolfenstein 3D, but this time it is actually in real 3D and not that fake ****.
 You start in a prison cell with a knife and a guard.
 Kill the guard, take his gun and kill some Nazis on your way out.
 You win the game by using the lever at the end of the level.

 Controls
 	Escape: Toggle cursor visibility